 Dangerous cases of AMS:

 High Altitude Cerebral Edema (HACE) This is a build-up of fluid around the brain.
 It cases the first five symptoms on the mild and severe lists previously.
-Coma from HACE can lead to unconsciousness are death within 12 hours from the onset of symptoms, but normally takes 1-2 days to develop.
+Coma from HACE can lead to unconsciousness is death within 12 hours from the onset of symptoms, but normally takes 1-2 days to develop.
 At the first sign of ataxia begin treatment with medication, oxygen and descent.
-Usually 4 to 8mg of dexamethasone is given as a first does, then 4mg every six hours, Diamox every 12 hours and 2-4 liters /minute oxygen.
+Usually, 4 to 8mg of dexamethasone is given as a first dose, then 4mg every six hours, Diamox every 12 hours and 2-4 litres/minute oxygen.
 Descent is necessary but a PAC (portable altitude chamber) bag will often be used first if available.

 High Altitude Pulmonary Edema (HAPE)

 This is an accumulation of fluid in the lungs and is very serious.
 It is responsible for all the other mild and serious symptoms and it is often accompanied by a mild fever.
 By far the treatment is oxygen at 4 liters a minute but using PAC (portable altitude chamber) bag treatment is a good substitute.
 If there is no PAC bag or oxygen then descent will be life saving.
 HAPE can lead to unconsciousness are death very quick.

 Prevention of Acute Mountain Sickness (AMS)